puresoul/Barebone/README.md

 OpenVR xinput controller driver for emulating Vive controllers

-tracks HMD rotation and position to field of view.
+tracks HMD rotation and position to field of view. (a little bit similar to riftcat vridge app)

 ![nXurIGWKoT](https://user-images.githubusercontent.com/2646309/72664664-d1a6c500-3a00-11ea-85a8-59d408d03847.gif)